wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2box-datasets.en.md

 ## Reviewing the WIS2-notification for your discovery metadata

-Go to MQTT-explorer, if you were connected to the broker, you should see a new WIS2 notification published on the topic `origin/a/wis2/<your-centre-id>/metadata`:
+Go to MQTT Explorer, if you were connected to the broker, you should see a new WIS2 notification published on the topic `origin/a/wis2/<your-centre-id>/metadata`:

 <img alt="MQTT Explorer: WIS2 notification" src="../../assets/img/mqtt-explorer-wis2-notification-metadata.png" width="800">